-&lt;sup>1 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
+1 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
 The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulations (EU) 2022/1214.

-purposes are placed in "#2 Other" and are they are there to assist in achieving the financial long-term goals of the financial product.
+Investments that are currently difficult to categorise such as cash and other liquid ancillary assets or investments for hedging or efficient portfolio management purposes are placed in "#2 Other" and are they are there to assist in achieving the financial long-term goals of the financial product.
 There are no minimum environmental or social safeguards in respect of these assets.